wrightben/languages/javascript/Games/Sudoku Solver/README.md

 A sudoku solution doesn't excite me, though I enjoyed writing the functions.
 It might be nice to have a sudoku solver to test generated puzzles.
 I wonder if there are any valid puzzles that cannot be solved using this algorithm.
 If sudokus are your work or hobby, send me your thoughts.

 #### Files
-1 ./solver.js: creates the regex list (and may eventually solve a puzzle) 2 ./filter/filter.sh: greps a cell's row, column and box
+	1 File - ./solver.js: creates the regex list (and may eventually solve a puzzle) 2 File - ./filter/filter.sh: greps a cell's row, column and box